JustinaPetr/BrumAI-Workshop/README.md

 </p>

+9. Get an apixu api Key by singing up at https://www.apixu.com/.
+This key will be used to make an api call which will return weather conditions in real time.

 If you want, during this workshop you can use an IDE of your choice or you can stick to simple text editors (for example Notepad++).
 Both options will be just fine.

 If you have any questions or issues regarding the installation, feel free to message me directly or drop me an email to justina.petraityte@gmail.com and I will be glad to help you out :)